anywhichway/proxy-observe/README.md

 will result in {foo: "bar"} being printed to the console

-Item one above can be re-mediated over time (Hopefully the browser vendors will finish implementing the spec and we won't have to do this re-mediation).
+Item one above can be re-mediated over time.

 We believe item three is a small price to pay.
 Our implementation is also less than 175 lines of code and 3K including Array.observe and Object.deepObserve vs. over 500 lines of code and 28K for MaxArt2501 covering just Object.observe.